h9k/magirc/README.md

 Limitations
 -----------
-The current version is considered to be **alpha** and has some known limitations:
+The current version is considered to be **beta** and has some known limitations:

-* English only: MagIRC already has gettext localization built in, but it will be activated only once the software is nearly finished to avoid too much work maintaining language files for rapidly changing code.
-This is scheduled for the **beta** release.
-* Only one default theme: MagIRC allows to install additional themes, but things need to be sorted out before fully this.
+* **Templating is not officially supported**: This means you are free to create your own templates for MagIRC, but we will not support you and will not guarantee troublefree operation between different versions of MagIRC, as things change rather often during development.
 This is scheduled for the **release candidate**.
+* **No guarantees for API stability**: You are free to use the RESTful API MagIRC provides, however it is very likely that some things might change.
+The **release candidate** version will include an API definition that should not change for the whole MagIRC v1.0.x series.

 Required Denora settings
 ------------------------